parrt/cs652/projects/Java-REPL.md

 }
 ```

-Finally, before you try to and analyze the Java code and executed, translate statements such as `print` *expr*`;` to `System.out.println(`*expr*`);`.
+Finally, before you try to analyze the Java code and execute it, translate statements such as `print` *expr*`;` to `Collector.println(`*expr*`);`.
+I provide class `Collector` for you.
 For simplicity, assume that this print statement only works as the first characters a line and only a complete statement, not nested within a function body for example.
 Assume it has a space after the `print` and before the expression.

 ###  Handling stderr and stdout

-For invalid Java, or at least what we can't handle, the compiler will generate errors to `stderr`.
-The Java compiler API does not emit errors automatically to standard error so you must collect these messages and emit them yourself to `stderr`.
+For invalid Java, or at least what we can't handle, the compiler will generate errors.
+The Java compiler API does not emit errors automatically to standard error so you must collect these messages and emit them yourself to `stderr` using `Collector.error()`, just like we do for `println` to `stdout`.
 Here are some examples (notice that the errors are not necessarily intuitive because of the way we generate classes with the user input.):

 ![repl errors](images/repl-compile-errors.png)